tammekasra/ot-harjoitustyo2024/README.md

 Playing the sudoku game we can press BACKSPACE to get a correct solution, but the player himself will loose 1 point each time whenever backspace (hints) are given.
 The player clicks on the empty grid and then presses a desired number to it until the game is finished!

+For now the instruction are the following:
+1)Insert name
+2) Press RIGHT arrow key "->"
+3) Press on the white space and press a number to insert a solution or press BACKSPACE to get a correct solution

 ## Note on Python Version